 To get driving histories, you have to do a search for their driving record.

 Have you ever had to search for criminal records of someone you know?
 How easy was it?
-Was your search online or did you make a phone call to the Habersham County courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the Habersham County courthouse?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal records and backgrounds, and your story might help other people.